There are moments when a thought suddenly changes everything. For me, it wasn't a scientific article. Not a study. Not a lecture.

 Who is Philip S. Callahan?

 Philip S. Callahan was actually an entomologist.
-That's precisely what makes his story so exciting.
-Because he didn't come from a spiritual background.
+That's precisely what makes his story so exciting, because he didn't come from a spiritual background.
 He was an observer.
 A researcher.
 Someone who looked closely.
 And at some point, something began to bother him.

 Why were some landscapes full of life and others not?

-Why were some plants more resilient?
+Why were some plants more resistant?

 Why did insects seem to prefer certain places?

-The deeper he researched, the less satisfied he was with the purely chemical explanation of agriculture.
+The deeper he researched, the less he was satisfied with the purely chemical explanation of agriculture.
 Nitrogen.
 Phosphorus.
 Potassium.
 That couldn't possibly be all.

 And suddenly, there was this big question: